Venkata-Satyanarayana/CompetitorAnalysis-PowerBi/README.md

 ### •	Budget Table – Fact Table
 This entity contains the attributes such as Budget , company_id , product_id, year and sales amount
 ### •	Year table
+This entity contains three years which was created by DAX